Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 * That after seven days the legacy collection is removed.
 * That the action of approval is irreversible.
 Click **Confirm**.
 This will change the status of the migration to **Approved**.
-Accepting the confirmation pop-up changes the status of the migration to **Approved**.
 6. After seven days, the legacy measurements collection is going to be deleted and the migration status will change to **Completed**.

 {{< c8y-admon-info >}}